Hamdy410/Morse-Code-Machine/README.md

   2. Send two empty strings using Enter.
   3. Wait for the LED lights to switch
   4. Wait 30–50 seconds.
-  5. Press the Push button and the other mode interface would be introduced.
+  5. Press the Push button and the other mode interface will be introduced.

 ### From Decoding to Encoding:
   1. Switch the Potientiometer to the other side.